georgeflanagin/labdocs/problem.reports.md

 ### Can you reach SSH's port on the other end?

 Type `nc -zv fred 22`.
-SSH's port is `22`, and `nc` is the most general network connectivity program extant. `-zv` asks if port 22 is open. listening.
+SSH's port is `22`, and `nc` is the most general network connectivity program extant. `-zv` asks if port 22 is even open (accepting network traffic) at all.

 If you cannot reach port 22 on fred, it could be a problem with "network routing" of SSH.
 If this is the case, you *may* be able to find out more